Tek191/ArmA3_Search_and_Destroy/Arma3_SnD_V1_0_2/scripts/README.txt

 updateBombMarker.sqf
 	Nothing

-On the object with the variable name "defuseDevice" the following code is executed in the init {_script = [this, 45] execVM "bomb.sqf";}.
-You can edit how long the bomb takes to explode by changing the default value of 45.
-This object is acquired from the compositions folder.

 You can change the loadouts of the units in the editor either via scripts or by accessing the arsenal.